 Svendborg Court Building

 The court building in Svendborg was originally built in 1881 as a typical representative of historicism.
 The historical part of the building, the courthouse and the jail is constructed of red brick with a slate roof.
-Historically, the inner courtyard of the development was surrounded by a brick wall in a quarter-circle shape.
+The building’s inner courtyard was once enclosed by a quarter-circle brick wall, which defined the original layout of the site.

 Facts